-"Smoking not only destroys ye addiction, which can complic "Avoid alcohol at all costs."
-"I never realized until I quit tha what made me anxious and t me feeling like it was the on he addiction kept "Give yourself the gift of being smoke-free - it lasts a lifetime."
+"Smoking not only destroys y addiction, which can complic "I never realized until I quit tha what made me anxious and t me feeling like it was the on he addiction kept "Give yourself the gift of being smoke-free - it lasts a lifetime."
 "Keep a quit journal."
 "The best thing I ever did was to make it to recovery.
 The next best thing was to quit smoking."
-"A routine benefits a person v illness who wants to quit si n't think of it as losing a friend, r of it as gaining your freedom." sons for quitting tobac one second, one minu er give up, never give in, ime every day."
+"A routine benefits a person v illness who wants to quit s "Don't think of it as losing a friend, think of it as gaining your freedom." cco, never give up, never give in, Ite at a time every day."